-The data set forth below should be read in conjunction with Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Consolidated Financial Statements and Notes thereto appearing at Item 8 of this Annual Report on Form 10-K. The selected consolidated statements of loss data for the years ended December 31, 2012, 2011 and 2010 and consolidated balance sheet data as of December 31, 2012 and 2011 set forth below have been derived from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The selected statements of loss data for the years ended December 31, 2009 and 2008 set forth below have been derived from the audited consolidated financial statements for such years not included in this Annual Report on Form 10-K.
+The data set forth below should be read in conjunction with Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Consolidated Financial Statements and Notes thereto appearing at Item 8 of this Annual Report on Form 10-K. The selected consolidated statements of loss data for the years ended December 31, 2012, 2011 and 2010 and consolidated balance sheet data as of December 31, 2012 and 2011 set forth below have been derived from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The selected statements of loss data for the years ended December 31, 2009 and December 31, 2008 and the balance sheet data as of December 31, 2010, 2009 and 2008 set forth below have been derived from the audited consolidated financial statements for such years not included in this Annual Report on Form 10-K.